Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/README.md

 See [azure-identity][azure_identity] documentation for more information about other methods of authentication and their corresponding credential types.

 #### Create a client
-After configuring your environment for the [DefaultAzureCredential][default_cred_ref] to use a suitable method of authentication, you can do the following to create a key client (replacing the value of `vault_url` with your vault's URL):
+After configuring your environment for the [DefaultAzureCredential][default_cred_ref] to use a suitable method of authentication, you can do the following to create a key client (replacing the value of `VAULT_URL` with your vault's URL):

 <!-- SNIPPET:hello_world.create_a_key_client -->
 ```python